Sanochez/Gastrella/docs/implementation.md

 ![Insert your project folder structure here](images/folders.png)

 A table listing the number of jslint warnings/reports for each module.
+## CAN'T DO THIS UNTIL JAVASCRIPT IS ADDED

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?